mxro/file-api/README.md

 [![Build Status](https://travis-ci.org/mxro/file-api.svg?branch=master)](https://travis-ci.org/mxro/file-api)

-# file-api
+# File API

-An abstract, cross-platform API for working with files and folders.
+The [File API](https://github.com/mxro/file-api) library provides an abstract, cross-platform API for working with files and folders.

 **Why** This is a very lightweight abstraction on top of vanilla java.io.File.
 Adding this project as a dependency to your projects should come with very little risk.